 You can see how it compares to the other pumps in the chart above.
 It is slightly shorter than the Lezyne Road Drive that measures 23.5cm, but it is about 30g heavier.
 When compared to the Lezyne Gauge Drive HV, it is 1 cm shorter and 12 g lighter.
 The High Pressure Pump is most comparable to the Road Drive in function, so we rank it lower due to its increased weight and diameter.

 This contender ranks highly in durability, as you can see in the chart below.

 The aluminum pump body and piston are strong while remaining relatively lightweight.
 The flexible fill hose with thread-on air chucks worked flawlessly during testing.
 The only pumps receiving a higher durability rating are the Silca Impero and Silca Pocket Impero, which both utilize a leather pump washer on the piston.
 These leather washers have proven to be more resistant to wear than the rubber washers used in every other pump in the test.

-As the winner of our Best Buy Award, the High Pressure Pump represents an exceptional value.
-With a retail price of $29.99, it is not the cheapest pump in the review, but its performance to value ratio is off the chart.
+The High Pressure Pump represents an exceptional value.
+It is not the cheapest pump in the review, but its performance to value ratio is off the chart.
 Durable construction, good pumping performance, and a price that can't be beaten make this pump a true bargain.
 This is the model we would recommend to a friend who is on a budget or just getting started with the sport of cycling.

 The Pro Bike Tool High Pressure Pump is a great mini pump, and, despite its lower price, was a strong contender against our top-rated products.
 It performs adequately for both high-volume and high-pressure applications.
 A flex hose with an integrated pressure gauge set this pump apart from other pumps in this price range.
 If you are on a budget or want to purchase one pump for all your mobile inflation needs, this contender is worth your attention.